sarathsasidharan/sarathsasidharan.github.io/_posts/2021-12-20-Synapse-DataOps.md

 ### 6.Pull Request is merged into the release branch

 Once the pull request has been raised the PR pipelines are triggered automatically .

-** Note :  Variable used in these scripts are set as variables within Azure DevOps within a [Variable Group](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups?view=azure-devops&tabs=yaml) , these values are stored inside Azure KeyVault for security purposes.**

 Pipeline for PR sql build script